DivyashreeG7/Portfolio/README.md

-# Portfolio
+# Divyashree G Portfolio
-This is my fully responsive personal portfolio website built using HTML, Tailwind CSS, and JavaScript
+This is a personal portfolio site built with HTML, CSS and JavaScript.